 Nguyen eased into the brush and spore-laden fern leaves the rest of us lay in and among.
 He pulled down the two rifles he’d slung to his right shoulder and a small curled up cloth package.

 “They’re yours,” Stevens said, avoiding using the word sir, unlike Zippo and Fusner.

-“What are mine?”
+“What is mine?”
 I asked, nonplussed.

 “Their possessions,” he indicated, pointing.

-I Looked down, and noted the blood on the cloth.
+I Looked down and noted the blood on the cloth.
 Nguyen had obviously torn one of the women’s blouses apart to make the sack.
 For a second I lost my balance a bit, digging my fingers into the jungle growth and mud I was laying on to better ground me.
 A wave of nausea swept up from my stomach to my throat and then subsided.
 I swallowed, heavily.

-“It’s part of the rules of engagement,” Fusner stated, like he was reading from some military manual.
+“It’s part of the rules of engagement,” Fusner stated like he was reading from some military manual.
 “Going all the way back to Grecian times, the combatant who kills another combatant in open fair combat gets the possessions of the one killed.
-We’ll itemize and tag all this for you, then send it back to battalion, who’ll itemize and send it to division.
+We’ll itemize and tag all this for you, then send it back to battalion, who’ll itemize and send it to the division.
 They’ll keep it for you and either let you take it home or send it home in a box for you.
 Rittenhouse will take care of the paperwork.”

 I wanted to say ‘you’re kidding me,’ or something that might let me in on the joke, but I knew in my heart that it was no joke.
 All three Marines of my scout team stared at me with flat expressions, waiting.

 I wasn’t going to have the stuff sent home.
 I never wanted to see it again.
 I didn’t want it itemized and I wanted to get as far from it as possible.